Manamama/Ubuntu_Scripts_1/whisperx_and_pytorch_on_Termux.md

-Internal tips how to compile Whisperx and maybe Pytorch from scratch on Termux.
+## Internal tips how to compile Whisperx and maybe Pytorch from scratch on Termux.

-Version 2.1
+Version 2.2

-Why needed?
-To use whisperx for example, which needs recondite library files, ex. distributed PyTorch.
+Why the below is needed?
+To use `whisperx` for example, which needs recondite library files, ex. distributed PyTorch.

 * apt install python-onxxruntime
 * apt install python-torch
 * apt install whisperx

-* Remove distributed:
+* Remove distributed Pytorch mentions:
 ```
 sed -i '/import torch.distributed.tensor/c\
 try:\